l4f2s4/pyqt5-linux-wifi-jamming-tools/README.md

 **Requirements**
 ---
 *linux operating system*
+---
-`make sure you have linux operating system with _wireless-adapter_ and this tools are installed namely:nmcli,airmon-ng`
+`make sure you have linux operating system with wireless-adapter configuration and this tools are installed namely:nmcli,airmon-ng`

 *python3*
+---
 `pyqt5,pywifi package`